-Over one million engineers and scientists who work at innovative technology companies, research labs, financial institutions, and universities use MATLAB and Simulink.
+Over two million engineers and scientists who work at innovative technology companies, research labs, financial institutions, and universities use MATLAB and Simulink.
 They use them to advance our knowledge of the environment, make cars safer and more fuel efficient, search for new energy sources, make phone calls clearer, advance medical research, and educate the next generation.

 Lund University Hospital Manages Organ-Transplant Risk Researchers develop a predictive artificial neural network model and simulate thousands of risk-profile combinations to identify optimal heart-transplant recipient and donor matches.

 manroland Develops High-Precision Commercial Printing Press Controller Engineers design and model the controller, run real-time simulations, and deploy a production system.

 Lear Corporation Achieves 100-Day Design Cycle Engineers enable early and continuous verification of automotive body control electronics using simulation and software-in-the-loop and hardware-in-the-loop testing.